Life Insurance Beneficiaries: Who to Name and How to Update Them

 Do I need a lawyer to set up a life insurance trust for minor children?

 While not legally required, working with an estate planning attorney is highly recommended when establishing a life insurance trust for minor children.
 Trusts involve complex legal and tax considerations that vary by state, and mistakes can be costly to correct.
 An attorney ensures the trust is properly structured, funded, and aligned with your overall estate plan.
-The initial cost of $1,500 to $3,000 for a basic trust typically saves your beneficiaries far more in avoided legal fees, court costs, and probate expenses that could reach tens of thousands of dollars.
+In 2026, the typical cost of $1,000 to $4,000 for a basic ILIT usually saves your beneficiaries far more in avoided legal fees, court costs, and probate expenses.

 How often should I review my life insurance beneficiary designations?

 Review your beneficiary designations at least once a year and immediately after any major life event such as marriage, divorce, birth, adoption, death of a beneficiary, or significant financial changes.
 Many financial advisors recommend an annual review even without life changes to ensure your designations still reflect your current wishes and family situation.
-If you have variable life insurance or universal life insurance with cash value, also review to ensure your policy remains in force and hasn't lapsed due to insufficient premiums.
+If you have a cash-value policy, also confirm that your coverage remains in force and hasn't lapsed due to insufficient premiums.
+Beneficiaries who eventually need to file a claim can reference our beneficiary claims guide to prepare in advance.

 Ohio Life Insurance - Save up to 70% Off